 Again, you’ve got the advantage because you’ve likely already written out exactly what it is you need to say.
 You may find you just need to make a few tweaks.

-The biggest thing to consider is your speaking style.
+However, the biggest thing to consider is your speaking style.
 A lot of people will type a lot more formally than they’d speak the same ideas, so adjust the text of your script to reflect what feels the most comfortable for you to say.

 Add extra information throughout